-Emergency Notice | As we are in the midst of a global epidemic, we want to assure our clients that we are continuing to work diligently while also taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***To potential new clients, please note that we offer virtual consultations.
+Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

 Injury Attorneys | Restoring LivesTM

 Since 1938, drivers kept paper logs.
 However, the Federal Motor Carrier Safety Administration (FMCSA) now requires around three million commercial truck and bus drivers to electronically record their driving time.

 Automated tracking systems mean that no one can keep two sets of logs or change their logs, and electronic logging systems can track things like engine hours, location information and miles driven.

 Commercial truck operators have regulations limiting driving time to avoid drowsy driving, and truck accidents may occur if a driver falls asleep at the wheel after driving for too long.
 These accidents may be especially serious when other vehicles are involved.

 If you or a loved one have been involved in a truck accident, contact the Indianapolis Truck Accident Attorneys at Wilson Kehoe Winingham today.
 The lawyers at WKW have experience with the trucking industry and can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

-Statistics from the National Highway Traffic Safety Administration (NHTSA) reveal that about 14,000 roadway accidents involving large commercial trucks took place between 2009 and 2013,…
+Statistics from the National Highway Traffic Safety Administration (NHTSA) reveal that 4,761 people were killed in crashes involving large trucks in 2017—a 9% increase from…

 Road accidents are extremely common, and both semi-trucks and passenger vehicle accidents can result in property damage, injury, and death.
 However, many factors apply to…